-Most planar travel is impossible from the Land of the Mists, only the border realms are accessible.
-All attempts to journey to distant planes fail.
+Most planar travel is impossible from the Land of the Mists, only the border realms distant planes fail.

 The reverse, however, is not true; it is possible to enter the Mists from other worlds.
 Portals and gateways function normally inward, but they are strictly one-way.